| BODY SCISSORSOn Sale Now!

 in her book, Rubin just waiting, taking care of Jenny.

 He had always been taking care.
+Why

 did she order fried chicken?
 The first bite was the only